ivonunes/plumekit/docs/start/tutorial.md

 }
 ```

-`@Model` reads the type at compile time and emits the table schema, a row codec, and
+`@Model` reads the type at compile time and emits the table schema, a row codec and
 typed query columns.
-The table name is the pluralized, snake-cased type name: here,
+The table name is the pluralised, snake-cased type name: here,
 `bookmarks`.

 Migrations are individual files under `Sources/App/Database/Migrations/`.
 They run in